Partners not Strangers

 Fifthly, parents need to feel that their say is important.
 To have an alliance with them, listen to what they have embarking over their minds.
 You as a school/teacher will have your turn to share the same.
 You want the relationship to work and not go to the doldrums.

 If a negative message is communicated in the first place, it will remain there till the time the child is at the school and no one wants a bad name or start for their institution and nor do the parents want to regret their decisions later.

-Sixth, to attend to language barriers, the school needs to prefer every child’s first language.
+Sixth, to address language barriers, the school must refer to every child’s first language.
 An interpreter can always be appointed for major languages spoken.